KTLA: CW affiliation

-Aborted sale to Sinclair, sale to Nexstar and Nexstar's acquisition of The CW
+Aborted sale to Sinclair and sale to Nexstar

 Sinclair Broadcast Group entered into an agreement to acquire Tribune Media on May 8, 2017, for $3.9 billion, plus the assumption of $2.7 billion in Tribune debt.
 The prospect of Sinclair acquiring KTLA was met with consternation among station employees, due to concerns over the influence the company might have on the station's news content.
 Sinclair has been known for requiring its stations to run news reports and commentaries that reflect a conservative perspective; the city of Los Angeles and some adjacent and outlying suburbs are predominately liberal, while some outlying areas elsewhere in the market (including portions of Orange County) lean conservative.
 The deal received significant scrutiny over Sinclair's forthrightness in its applications to sell certain conflict properties, prompting the FCC to designate it for hearing and leading Tribune to terminate the deal and sue Sinclair for breach of contract.

 Following the Sinclair deal's collapse, Nexstar Media Group of Irving, Texas, announced its purchase of Tribune Media on December 3, 2018, for $6.4 billion in cash and debt.
 The sale was completed on September 19, 2019.

-Nexstar renewed their affiliation deal with The CW on May 20, 2021, which covered 37 CW-affiliated stations in many media markets, including KTLA.
-Nexstar eventually announced on August 15, 2022, that it would buy a 75% controlling interest in The CW, with Paramount Global and Warner Bros.
-Discovery equally sharing the remaining 25%.
-The deal, which was closed on October 3, resulted in KTLA becoming The CW's West Coast flagship for the first time.
+Nexstar renewed their affiliation deal with The CW on May 20, 2021, which covered the company's then-37 CW-affiliated stations in many media markets, including KTLA.